 After the whitening procedure is done and the current color of your teeth has been improved, the new shade is expected to last anywhere from six months, up to three years.
 It varies from one patient to the next.
 Things like smoking, drinking dark liquids such as coffee or wine, and consuming stained foods will impact the color of your teeth.
 However, you can extend the duration of the whitening if you take good care of them by brushing your teeth twice daily, abstaining from stain-inducing liquids, and flossing each day.

-When Can You Get Whitening Done?
+When Can You Get Teeth Whitening Done in Katy, TX?